deepfactor-io/appsec-village-pod-dc31/README.md

 using your host hypervisor software (directions on how to do this vary and are outside the scope of this document).

-_Note_: The virtual machine does not require any network connectivity for the first two exercises, but requires outbound connectivity on port 53 (DNS) for the final exercise.
+_Note_: The virtual machine does not require any network connectivity.

 After creating and starting the virtual machine, the login information you will need is as follows: